department-of-veterans-affairs/ves-event-bus-developer-portal/docs/intro-to-eda.md

 ![Simple Flow EBus](https://github.com/department-of-veterans-affairs/ves-event-bus-developer-portal/assets/95644573/61c8f134-7228-4735-b9df-c0e1985d9eaa)

 ## Learn more
-* Find definitions for acronyms and event-related terms on the [Terminology page](./terminology.md).
+* Find definitions for acronyms and event-related terms on the [Terminology](./terminology.md) page.
-* Watch this <a href="https://www.youtube.com/watch?v=R6tUoxx2gVY" target="_blank">brief video for a quick overview of event-driven architecture.
+* <a href="https://www.youtube.com/watch?v=R6tUoxx2gVY" target="_blank">Watch this brief video</a> for a quick overview of event-driven architecture.
 * <a href="https://developer.confluent.io/patterns/" target="_blank">Learn about event streaming patterns</a> on the Confluent Developer website.
 * <a href="https://www.confluent.io/resources/presentation/one-year-in-lessons-learned-and-plans-for-the-future/" target="_blank">Watch a presentation</a> about “Lessons Learned and Plans for the Future” by Robert Ezekiel from Booz Allen Hamilton.
 * <a href="https://www.confluent.io/events/kafka-summit-americas-2021/improving-veteran-benefit-services-through-efficient-data-streaming/" target="_blank">Watch a presentation</a> about “Improving Veteran Benefit Services Through Efficient Data Streaming” by Robert Ezekiel from Booz Allen Hamilton
 * The Enterprise Event Bus Team offers consultations and is happy to answer questions.
-[Reach out to us](./get-support.md).
+[Reach out to us.](./get-support.md)